 5.4.7.
-Monitor and analyze network traffic and system log information for the purpose of evaluating, identifying and resolving security breaches and/or threats to the IT Resources of the organization for which they have
+Monitor and analyze network traffic and system log information for the purpose of evaluating, identifying and resolving security breaches and/or threats to the IT Resources of the organization for which they have responsibility.

 5.4.8.
-An IT Resource Steward in a work unit that lacks the professional IT staff or expertise to accomplish items 5.4.through 5.4., or to fulfill the responsibilities of the IT Resource Administrators, may request assistance from the Information Security
+An IT Resource Steward in a work unit that lacks the professional IT staff or expertise to accomplish items 5.4.X through 5.4.X, or to fulfill the responsibilities of the IT Resource Administrators, may request assistance from the Information Security Office.

 5.5.
-IT Resource Administrator: The IT Resource Administrator(s) performs security functions and procedures as directed by the IT Resource Stewardimplementing and administering the security of IT Resources in accordance with institutional and industry best practices and standards.
+IT Resource Administrator: The IT Resource Administrator(s) performs security functions and procedures as directed by the IT Resource Steward; implementing and administering the security of IT Resources in accordance with institutional policy and industry best practices and standards.

 R345-6.
 Sanctions and Remedies

 6.1.
 Emergency Action by the ISO: The ISO may discontinue service to any User who violates this policy or other IT policies when continuation of such service threatens the security (including integrity, privacy, and availability) of the institution’s IT Resources.
 The ISO may discontinue service to any network segment or networked device if the continued operation of such segments or devices threatens the security of the institution’s IT Resources.
-The ISO will notify the IT Resource Steward or his/her designee to assist in the resolution of non-compliance issues before service(s) are discontinued, unless non-compliance is causing a direct and imminent threat to the institution’s IT
+The ISO will notify the IT Resource Steward or his/her designee to assist in the resolution of non-compliance issues before service(s) are discontinued, unless non-compliance is causing a direct and imminent threat to the institution’s IT Resources.

 6.2.
 Emergency Action by the IT Resource Steward: The IT Resource Steward may discontinue service or request that the ISO discontinue service to network segments, network devices, or Users under his or her jurisdiction, which are not in compliance with this policy.
-IT Resource Stewards will notify or request that the ISO notify affected individuals to assist in the resolution of non-compliance issues before service(s) are discontinued, unless non-compliance is causing a direct and imminent threat to the institution’s IT
+IT Resource Stewards will notify or request that the ISO notify affected individuals to assist in the resolution of non-compliance issues before service(s) are discontinued, unless non-compliance is causing a direct and imminent threat to the institution’s IT Resources.

 6.3.
-Restoration of Access: A User’s access may be restored as soon as the direct and imminent security threat has been
+Restoration of Access: A User’s access may be restored as soon as the direct and imminent security threat has been remedied.

 6.4.
-Revocation of Access: USHE institutions shall reserve the right to revoke access to any IT Resource for any User who violates the institution’s policy, or for any other business reasons as allowed by applicable institutional
+Revocation of Access: USHE institutions shall reserve the right to revoke access to any IT Resource for any User who violates the institution’s policy, or for any other business reasons as allowed by applicable institutional policies.

 6.5.
 Disciplinary Action: Violation of the institution’s policy may result in disciplinary action, including termination of employment.
-Staff members may appeal revocation of access to IT Resources or disciplinary actions taken against them pursuant to institutional
+Staff members may appeal revocation of access to IT Resources or disciplinary actions taken against them pursuant to institutional policy.

-Adopted March 21, 2008, amended September 16, 2016, and November 16, 2018.
+Adopted March 21, 2008, amended September 16, 2016, November 16, 2018 and March 7, 2022.